-1976 Mister Kleen was founded by Ernest and Mary Ann Clark.
-The company began as a small business operating from the family home.
-From the start, Mister Kleen was a “family affair”, with the entire family pitching in to clean the very first contracts during the evenings while the Clark’s continued with their day jobs.
-Ernest and Mary Ann’s son, Ernest, Jr. (“Ernie”), and daughters Dianna and Cindy worked alongside their parents.
-They would all pile into their old Ford Grand Torino station wagon with mops, brooms, and the household vacuum cleaner, and worked around the clock.
+Mister Kleen was founded by Ernest and Mary Ann Clark.
+The company began as a small business operating from the family home providing janitorial and maintenance services consisting of office, retail, window cleaning, snow removal and landscaping.
+Later a special services division was started providing water and fire restoration, floor care, carpet and upholstery cleaning, and many other needed services.
+From the start, Mister Kleen was a “family affair”, with the entire family pitching in to clean the very first contracts during the evenings while the Clarks continued with their day jobs.
+Ernest and Mary Ann’s son Ernest, Jr. (“Ernie”) and daughters Dianna and Cindy worked alongside their parents.
+They would all pile into their old Ford Grand Torino station wagon with mops, brooms and the household vacuum cleaner, and worked around the clock.
 Evenings were occupied with cleaning the Ford Motor Company District Office and the J.W.
-Bateson Construction Company—they also would maintain the grounds of these facilities on the weekends.
+Bateson Construction Company.
+They also would maintain the grounds of these facilities on the weekends.
 The Mister Kleen office consisted of a vintage 1940′s typewriter that Mary Ann’s father had given her and a desk constructed from an unfinished door on two saw horses.

-1985 Sadly, Ernest Sr. was diagnosed with a rare form of meningitis as a direct result of the environment in which he worked with windows and roofs.
+Sadly, Ernest Sr. was diagnosed with a rare form of meningitis as a direct result of the environment in which he worked.
 As a result of his illness, he was forced to retire at the young age of 42.
-This was a tough blow for the family and they struggled with how to proceed and whether to continue on with building the company.
-They were approached by a national company interested in buying Mister Kleen, but ultimately, they decided to keep the company going.
-They had worked too hard and sacrificed so much that they wanted to continue and work even harder to build upon what their parents had established.
+This was a tough blow for the family and they struggled with how to proceed and whether to continue building the company.
+They were approached by a national company interested in buying Mister Kleen, but ultimately decided to keep the company going.
+They had worked too hard and sacrificed so much that they wanted to work even harder to build upon what their parents had established.

-1999 A dream came true for Mister Kleen with the purchase of an 8,000 square foot office and warehouse facility centrally located in Alexandria, Virginia.
-There was now space under one roof for all aspects of the company, which also included an onsite repair shop where Ernest, Sr. would repair company equipment until his passing in 2009.
-To this day, Mary Ann continues to stay involved with the family business, brightening the halls of Mister Kleen as she greets visitors, answers phones and helps out around the office.
+A dream came true for Mister Kleen with the purchase of an 8,000 square foot office and warehouse facility centrally located in Alexandria, Virginia.
+There was now space under one roof for all aspects of the company, which included an onsite repair shop where Ernest, Sr. would repair company equipment until his passing in 2009.

-2001 – 2005 After the terrorist attacks on 9/11, Ernie realized that with stricter security requirements there would be a need for a new kind of commercial cleaning company.
+After the terrorist attacks on 9/11, Ernie realized that with stricter security requirements there would be a need for a new kind of commercial cleaning company.
 Ernie acted quickly to develop a new division of Mister Kleen that would meet the requirements necessary to work within this secure environment.
-He developed systems, special training and unique hiring strategies to develop a new team for high security facilities.
-Years of hard work to obtain the proper credentials necessary to service secure facilities paid off as Mister Kleen received its first high security facility contract in 2005.
+He developed systems, special training and unique hiring strategies geared towards high security facilities.
+Years of hard work to obtain the proper credentials necessary to service secure facilities paid off and Mister Kleen was awarded its first high security facility contract in 2005.

-2008 – 2010 Ernie realized early on the importance of surrounding himself with successful business leaders in the same industry, to share business ideas and help each other solve critical business needs.
-In 2008, Ernie served as President of the Building Service Contractors Association International (BSCAI), and continues to be active in many associations while receiving several industry awards, including the James E. Purcell Leadership Award, and The Walter L. Cook Award for Distinguished Service.
+Ernie served as President of BSCAI.
+Ernie realized early on the importance of surrounding himself with successful business leaders in the same industry to share business ideas and help each other solve critical business needs.
+In 2008, Ernie served as President of the Building Service Contractors Association International (BSCAI), and continued to be active in many associations while receiving several industry awards, including the James E. Purcell Leadership Award, and The Walter L. Cook Award for Distinguished Service.